jestann/bloc-chat/README.md

 ### Database Authentication

-**Note:** This repository doesn't include the needed `config.js` file, which includes the authentication information for the Firebase database and initializes the database.
+**Note:** This repository uses environment variables to populate the `config.js` file, which initializes against the Firebase database.

-To run this app, developers must create their own `config.js` file with Firebase authentication information as noted in `config.example.js.`:
+To run this app, developers must create a `config.js` file with their own Firebase authentication information or populate environment variables as given in the existing `config.js`:

 ```
 var config = {
-            apiKey: "",
+            apiKey: process.env.APIKEY,
-            authDomain: "",
+            authDomain: process.env.AUTH_DOMAIN,
-            databaseURL: "",
+            databaseURL: process.env.DATABASE_URL,
-            storageBucket: "",
+            storageBucket: process.env.STORAGE_BUCKET,
-            messagingSenderId: ""
+            messagingSenderId: process.env.MESSAGING_SENDER_ID
 };

 firebase.initializeApp(config);
 ```

-Once this file is created and stored in the `app/scripts` directory, the app will authenticate correctly to Firebase.
+Once this file is correctly populated, the app will authenticate to Firebase.

 #### File Structure